 Acute Liver Failure occurs in dogs when 70% or more of the function of the liver is lost due to sudden massive tissue death within the liver.
-Acute liver (hepatic) failure can be brought on by a number of things, including sago palm toxicity, certain mushrooms, toxins produced by molds or fungi, canine hepatitis or leptospirosis, antibiotics, analgesic pain medication, anti-parasite medications and chemotherapy agents.
+Acute liver (hepatic) failure in dogs can be brought on by a number of things, including sago palm toxicity, certain mushrooms, toxins produced by molds or fungi, canine hepatitis or leptospirosis, antibiotics, analgesic pain medication, anti-parasite medications and chemotherapy agents.
 It can also be the result of heat stroke, shock, blood clotting diseases or any sudden circulatory failure.

 Symptoms can include vomiting, diarrhea, loss of appetite, jaundice (yellowing of the eyes & skin), loss of energy, drooling excessively, dark urine and a buildup of fluid in the abdomen.